 - Outbreaks of serious illness and hospitalization have resulted.

 - Many seams between the connected parts and components of a typical deli slicer are sealed with sealants and gaskets.
 These seals can become worn, degraded or even removed as a result of the heavy use and cleaning process deli slicers undergo.
-As these seals and gaskets become degraded, spaces can be created which can trap debris and moisture and can lead to areas which may not be able to be adequately cleaned and sanitized under normal cleaning conditions.
+As these seals and gaskets become degraded, spaces can be created which can trap debris and moisture and can lead to areas that may not be able to be adequately cleaned and sanitized under normal cleaning conditions.

 What can you do?

-Clean and sanitize meat and cheese slicers per manufacturer’s instructions at least once every four hours in order to prevent the growth of disease-causing bacteria.
+Inspect, Clean, and sanitize meat and cheese slicers per manufacturer’s instructions at least once every four hours in order to prevent the growth of disease-causing bacteria.

 - Keep instructions posted near the slicer location and follow them closely.